daubanet/benoitdauba/blog/2019-11-18-graphql-api-backend-avec-laravel.md

 ---
-title: Introduction to Gridsome
+title: GraphQL API backend avec Laravel
-path: /introduction-to-gridsome
+path: /graphql-api-backend-avec-laravel
-date: 2019-04-08
+date: 2019-11-18
 summary: Gridsome is a Vue.js-powered, modern site generator for building the fastest possible websites for any Headless CMS, APIs or Markdown-files.
 Gridsome makes it easy and fun for developers to create fast, beautiful websites without needing to become a performance expert.
 tags: ['frontend', 'coding', 'vue']
 ---